How to Forgive Yourself for Cheating: 7 Steps for Self-Forgiveness

 Making sense of your feelings can help you articulate them more clearly to your partner if you choose to discuss them.
 It can also help avoid misunderstandings that can make the situation worse.

-Self-care is a common suggestion for just about anything, but it can be really beneficial when trying to forgive yourself.
+Self-care is a common suggestion for just about anything, but that’s not a reason to discount it.
+In fact, it can be really beneficial when trying to forgive yourself.

-We’re human beings; we make mistakes, but that doesn’t mean we should wallow in self-pity and stop taking care of ourselves.
+We’re all human beings; we all make mistakes, but that doesn’t mean we should wallow in self-pity and stop taking care of ourselves.

 Some of our top tips for self-care include